 At the time of his arrest, the police said that there were inconsistencies in his account of what had taken place on the fateful day, and the background to it.
 Exactly a week after the murder, Detective Superintendent Lewis Raw said “The investigation is very complex and it will take some time to complete all avenues of investigation”.
 The first sign, publicly, that the police were not treating this as an armed robbery gone wrong.

 At trial, it emerged that Garbutt had further aroused police suspicions by painting a rosy picture of the marriage and the village store business.
-But, in reality, the prosecution presented the jury with a very different picture: A woman sexually unfulfilled and with a constantly roving eye – and the couple had rising debts which, at the time of the murder, amounted, jointly, to over £44,000, plus a £60,000 mortgage on the property.
+But, in reality, the prosecution presented the jury with a very different picture: A woman sexually unfulfilled and with a constantly roving eye – and the couple had rising debts which, at the time of the murder, amounted, jointly, to over £44,000, plus a £60,000 mortgage on the property for which they had paid £105,000.
 They had seven credit cards between them, all running at or near the credit limit.

 Diana, it was heard in court, ‘had lost interest in the business’ and it had been on the market for around 5 years, with little or no buyer activity.
 Robin admitted that he was heard, at least once, to tell her to ‘get off her fat arse and do something’.

 She had told one of her male dalliances, in an email message, that her marriage was ‘doomed’.
 She told another that the marriage was going through ‘a rough patch’.
 The court also heard that the Garbutts had seen a Relate counsellor, regarding their sexual incompatibility, and discussed splitting up, with Diana renting a room elsewhere in Melsonby village.
 At trial, Robin dismissed this as being ‘long in the past’ even though it was just over a year ago.
 His wife had visited a dating website several times on the day before the murder, including just a few hours before she was bludgeoned to death.